 - Collate your citations throughout your assessment (not at the end).

 And most importantly, don’t lose faith in yourself.
 At times you may feel overwhelmed and even doubt your ability to get through a term or assessment.
 Build up a support network you can turn to for guidance or extra encouragement.
-At CQUni, you can also access a guidance counsellor for free.”
+At CQUni, you can also access a student counsellor for free.”

 I found trying to ask a question, even when I thought I had no question to ask was the best way of creating a chain of communication to different topics and enhancing my overall knowledge.